Department of Race, Ethnicity, Gender, and Sexualilty Studies

 Students seeking the B.A. degree in Mexican American Studies must fulfill University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both degree requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.

 ANT 2033 is recommended to satisfy a core requirement in Life and Physical Sciences.
-ENG 2213, ENG 2383, or ENG 2423 is recommended to satisfy a core requirement in Language, Philosophy and Culture.
+ENG 2213, ENG 2383, or ENG 2423 is recommended to satisfy the core requirement in Language, Philosophy and Culture.
 MAS 2023 is recommended to satisfy the core requirement in Creative Arts.
 BBL 2003, BBL 2243, or SOC 2013 is recommended to satisfy the core requirement in Social and Behavioral Sciences.
 ANT 2053 or ANT 2063 is recommended to satisfy the core requirement under the Component Area Option.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.